spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Case Studies

 \subsection{Foliage-gleaning birds in Hubbard Brook (MSOM)}

-For our second case study, we estimated species richness for a community of twelve foliage-gleaning birds in 2015 in the Hubbard Brook Experimental Forest in New Hampshire, USA \citep{hbefData}.
-The foliage-gleaning bird community consisted of the following twelve species: American Redstart (\textit{Setophaga ruticilla}), Black-and-white Warbler (\textit{Mniotilta varia}), Blue-headed Vireo (\textit{Vireo solitarius}), Blackburnian Warbler (\textit{Setophaga fusca}), Blackpoll Warbler (\textit{Setophaga striata}), Black-throated Blue Warbler (\textit{Setophaga caerulescens}), Black-throated Green Warbler (\textit{Setophaga virens}), Canada Warbler (\textit{Cardellina canadensis}), Magnolia Warbler (\textit{Setophaga magnolia}), Nashville Warbler (\textit{Leiothlypis ruficapilla}), Ovenbird (\textit{Seiurus aurocapilla}), and Red-eyed Vireo (\textit{Vireo olivaceus}).
+For our second case study, we estimated species richness for a community of twelve foliage-gleaning birds in 2015 in the Hubbard Brook Experimental Forest in New Hampshire, USA.
 Data were collected using standard point count surveys at 373 sites three times during the breeding season.
-During each survey observers recorded the number of individuals of all bird species within a 50m radius circle.
-We summarized the counts as detections (1) or nondetections (0) for each site and visit.
 We included time of day (linear) and day of year (linear and quadratic) as fixed effects in the detection portion of the model, and specified linear and quadratic effects of elevation as occurrence predictors.
+All variables were standardized to have mean 0 and standard deviation 1.
 We fit a series of nonspatial and spatial MSOMs using \texttt{msPGOcc} and \texttt{spMsPGOcc} where we compared the benefits of including elevation as an occurrence predictor and spatial random effects using an exponential correlation function.
 We fit all spatial models using an NNGP with five neighbors.
-We compared model performance using WAIC and four-fold cross-validation.
-We ran models for three chains of 150,000 MCMC samples discarding 50,000 samples as burn-in and using a thinning rate of 100 for a total of 3000 posterior samples.
-Additionally, we refit the spatial MSOM with a varying number of neighbors in the NNGP approximation (ranging from 1 to 21) to assess sensitivity of parameter estimates and run time to the number of neighbors used to fit the NNGP model.